DataFire/Integrations/integrations/generated/google_youtube/README.md

 #### Input
 * input `object`
-  * part **required** `string`: The part parameter specifies a comma-separated list of one or more search resource properties that the API response will include.
-Set the parameter value to snippet.
   * channelId `string`: The channelId parameter indicates that the API response should only contain resources created by the channel
   * channelType `string` (values: any, show): The channelType parameter lets you restrict a search to a particular type of channel.
   * eventType `string` (values: completed, live, upcoming): The eventType parameter restricts a search to broadcast events.
 If you specify a value for this parameter, you must also set the type parameter's value to video.